-- ☐ You may only ask for coverage for medical care you have not yet received. - ☐ You can get a fast coverage decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function. - ☐ If your doctor tells us that your health requires a "fast coverage decision," we will automatically agree to give you a fast coverage decision. - ☐ If you ask for a fast coverage decision on your own, without your doctor's support, we will decide whether your health requires that we give you a fast coverage decision.
-If we do not approve a fast coverage decision, we will send you a letter that: - Explains that we will use the standard deadlines. - Explains if your doctor asks for the fast coverage decision, we will automatically give you a fast coverage decision. - Explains that you can file a "fast complaint" about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.
+You can get a fast coverage decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function.

+If your doctor tells us that your health requires a "fast coverage decision," we will automatically agree to give you a fast coverage decision.

+If you ask for a fast coverage decision on your own, without your doctor's support, we will decide whether your health requires that we give you a fast coverage decision.
+If we do not approve a fast coverage decision, we will send you a letter that: - ☐ Explains that we will use the standard deadlines. - □ Explains if your doctor asks for the fast coverage decision, we will automatically give you a fast coverage decision. - □ Explains that you can file a "fast complaint" about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.